 Tell him the truth – that's all I had to do.
 In my mind, I could picture Dr. Mills and myself alone in his office the next day.
 I could actually hear him ask me why I had left the previous year.
 What on Earth were the "personal reasons" that had kept me from staying in Ethiopia?
-There was no mistaking the absolute certainty I felt.
-I knew beyond any shadow of doubt that I would convince Jack Mills and return to Ethiopia!
+There was no mistaking the absolute certainty and clarity I felt.
+I knew beyond any shadow of doubt that I would convince Jack Mills to let me return to Ethiopia!
 In a fraction of a second I had gone from confused and worried to certain and confident.

 The next morning found me in the Peace Corps office, sitting next to Ed Marcus' desk.
 Dr. Mills was still in his meeting, so I waited.
 All of a sudden, Mills came crashing through the door.
 Obviously disappointed and very angry, he disappeared into his temporary private office and slammed the door.
 It was evident that things had not gone well at his meeting.
 Ed gave me a glance that pretty much meant, 'Sorry I wasted your time.'
 I urged him to knock on Mills' door.
 He went into Mills' office to ask if I could see him for a few minutes.
-When he walked back out, he told me, "Dr. Mills will give you five minutes and not a moment more."
+When he walked back out, he told me, "Dr. Mills will give you five minutes and not one minute more."

 I walked into Mills' office, thanked him for seeing me and sat down.
-His first question was just as I had heard it in my head the evening before.
+His first question was just as I had heard in my head the evening before.
 "I have your file here, and all it says is that you left your training last year for 'personal reasons'.
 I just need to know exactly what your 'personal reasons' were that made you terminate early last year.
 Why did you leave?"
-At the bottom of my answer, at the bottom, the heart and soul, was honesty.
+At the bottom of my answer, at the very heart of it, was the truth.